openhab/openhab-addons/addons/binding/org.openhab.binding.feed/README.md

 ## Thing Configuration

-* Required configuration:
+Required configuration:

-    * **URL** - the URL of the feed (e.g http://example.com/path/file).
-The binding uses this URL to download data.
+*   **URL** - the URL of the feed (e.g <http://example.com/path/file>).
+The binding uses this URL to download data

-* Optional configuration:
+Optional configuration:

 *   **refresh** - a refresh interval defines after how many minutes the binding will check, if new content is available.
-Default value is 20 minutes.
+Default value is 20 minutes

 ## Channels

 The binding supports following channels